codyzu/codyzu.github.io/hapi/hapi.md

 1. name param validation to validations.js
 1. pass pouch as constructor to model from begining (reduce refactoring)

+1. speak about server.decorate
+1. revisit plugin prefix:
+  * does it make sense to have orgs prefix in the config?
+  * using v1 in the plugin prefix makes the urls wrong
+  * remove v1 prefix?
+1. add url schema to get/getAll

 # Exercises
-1. ...
+1. after add 'in-memory' db to POST, add to other handlers
+1. after extracting plugin config and handlers, extract/refactor validations
+  * setup: create empty validations.js and import \*
+  * speak about importing using validation objects inside validate config block (don't move entire validate block)
 1. create plugin for models
-1. use models plugin in handler (after decorating server)
+1. after using models in getAll, use models in other handlers
-1. after adding first 'pre' handler, refactor remaining handlers
+1. after adding first 'pre' handler, refactor remaining handlers (hint: given stubs, use an array of orgs)